What is ReTrain to Retain?

 Some of my team have applied but have been told they’re ineligible, why is this?

-To be eligible for ReTrain to ReTain when you apply you must have selected “I live in England” and “I am unemployed, or my working hours have been affected by the pandemic.”
+To be eligible for ReTrain to ReTain when you apply you must have selected “I live in England”.
 If someone has made an application and received an email saying they are ineligible, they can apply again if they made a mistake or circumstances have changed.

 Some of my people have applied and been told they are eligible.
 What’s next?